-Check Stereo Output and use the adjacent field to select a pair of outputs (Out 1,2-7,8 and Submix 1-8 in Standalone Mode, or Out 1,2-31,32 in Controller Mode; MPC Live does not use Out 7,8 in Standalone Mode but displays them to maintain compatibility with MPC X, which does use them).
+Check Stereo Output and use the adjacent field to select a pair of outputs (Out 1,2-7,8 and Submix 1-8 in Standalone Mode, or Out 1,2-31,32 in Controller Mode; MPC Live does not use Out 7,8 and MPC One does not use Out 3,4-7,8 in Standalone Mode, but displays them to maintain compatibility with MPC X, which does use them).
 The mixdown will be taken from these outputs.